"vitiation" meaning in All languages combined

 Forms: vitiations [plural]

-Etymology: Latin vitiare (“to spoil, damage”) Etymology templates: {{der|en|la|vitiare||to spoil, damage}} Latin vitiare (“to spoil, damage”) Head templates: {{en-noun|~}} vitiation (countable and uncountable, plural vitiations)
+Etymology: From Latin vitiare (“to spoil, damage”).
+Etymology templates: {{der|en|la|vitiare||to spoil, damage}} Latin vitiare (“to spoil, damage”) Head templates: {{en-noun|~}} vitiation (countable and uncountable, plural vitiations)

-1. a reduction in the value, or an impairment in the quality of something Tags: countable, uncountable
+1. A reduction in the value, or an impairment in the quality of something.
+Tags: countable, uncountable

-2. moral corruption Tags: countable, uncountable
+2. Moral corruption.
+Tags: countable, uncountable

-Sense id: en-vitiation-en-noun-ZqhxiEns
+Sense id: en-vitiation-en-noun-U0YMWQJ7

-3. an abolition or abrogation Tags: countable, uncountable
+3. An abolition or abrogation.
+Tags: countable, uncountable

 The following are not (yet) sense-disambiguated